SaitamaX/Hello-World/README.md

 # Hello-World
-A test for use GitHub
+A test for using GitHub